Supporting Bangladeshi Migrants Returning From Libya

 Date: Friday, June 16, 2017

 However, outside of Africa, the largest return movement was towards Bangladesh, with IOM assisting 32,218 returnees.
-I was a direct witness and proud participant, along with other IOM colleagues, in providing support upon arrival to these 32,218 migrants, and resettlement support to overall 36,502 returnees.
+I was a direct witness and proud participant, along with other IOM colleagues, in providing assistance upon arrival and resettlement support to nearly 36,000 returnees.

 The repatriation of Bangladeshi nationals began by chartered flight in February 2011.
 By the end of March, more than 30,000 migrant workers had been returned to Bangladesh.
 Most of them initially fled to Libya’s bordering countries.
 At the height of the movement, there were over 15,000 Bangladesh nationals at the Tunisian border with an additional 8,000 at the Egyptian border, anxiously waiting to be repatriated.
-At the peak of movement operations, on the receiving end, between 2,500 and 3,500 Bangladesh nationals were being assisted everyday on arrival at the international airport.
-IOM worked in cooperation with UNHCR, BDRCS (Bangladesh Red Crescent Society, the national Red Cross), NGOs like BRAC, and returnees’ associations like WARBE and BOMSA.
-IOM team was given special access to the tarmac, to the immigration and arrival lounges of the international airport, and was in charge of coordinating the airport assistance.
-The entire operation was fully supported by the officials of the civil aviation authority, Ministry of Foreign Affairs (MoFA) and Ministry of Expatriate Welfare and Overseas Employment (MoEW&OE).
+At the peak of movement operations, on the receiving end, between 2,500 and 3,500 Bangladesh nationals were being assisted everyday on arrival at the Dhaka international airport.
+IOM worked in cooperation with UNHCR, the Bangladesh Red Crescent Society, NGOs like BRAC, and returnees’ associations like WARBE and BOMSA.
+IOM team was given special access to the tarmac, the immigration and arrival lounges of the international airport, and was in charge of coordinating the airport assistance.
+The entire operation was fully supported by the officials of the Bangladeshi civil aviation authority, the Ministry of Foreign Affairs (MoFA) and the Ministry of Expatriate Welfare and Overseas Employment (MoEW&OE).

 All the returnees were provided the following assistance: